rodg/nier-wiki-backup/intro/weapon-sets.md

 # Use in the Speedrun Wiki
 Because most of the [Movement Tech](/intro/movement) uses attack animations, the configuration of weapon sets and switching between them is very important in speedrunning.<br>
-That is why for every skip or trick we will specify the required weapon set configuration in a table like this:
+That is why for every skip or trick we will specify the required weapon set configuration in a table, like this for instance:

 <br>
 <div style="float:left; text-align:center;">